 Mapping and site selection to find suitable properties that meet City of Chicago and Illinois requirements

-Building permit management
+MAPS’s effective building permit management

 To find suitable locations, we work with Chicago Cityscape's vast mapping platform to filter out the properties that don't meet the geographic requirements of the Illinois medical cannabis and recreational cannabis laws and the Chicago zoning code.

 In addition, clients can hire us to serve as the expert witness at the Zoning Board of Appeals hearing, which is a required part of obtaining a special use permit.
 Finally, clients should engage MAPS to conduct a quality assurance review of the store buildout plans.

 Cannabis Regulation and Tax Act (CRTA, recreational law text)

 Explainer of CRTA from Shapiro & Associates